WASP-121b

-WASP-121b, formally named Tylos, is an exoplanet orbiting the star WASP-121.
+WASP-121b, officially named Tylos, is an exoplanet orbiting the star WASP-121.
 WASP-121b is the first exoplanet found with an extrasolar planetary stratosphere (an atmospheric layer in which temperatures increase as the altitude increases) and the first that contains water.
 WASP-121b is in the constellation Puppis, and is about 858 light-years from Earth.

 Nomenclature

 In August 2022, this planet and its host star were included among 20 systems to be named by the third NameExoWorlds project.
 The approved names, proposed by a team from Bahrain, were announced in June 2023.
 WASP-121b is named Tylos after the ancient Greek name for Bahrain, and its host star is named Dilmun after the ancient civilization.